 Okay so none of us want to be Travis Bickle.
 Doesn't take away that we all probably want to do what he did.
 He shows he is a good intelligent man, he takes underage prostitute Iris and berates her for being a fool.
 Here showing he has a streetwise head and a considerable heart.
 However, then he takes his date, an intelligent, strong, succesful young woman, to a porno theatre.
 We relate to him and then he baffles us. the narrative and the progression and the thought of "A real rain" coming is just to exciting to avoid.

 A perfect study of the juxtaposition the the duality of man creates in us all is shown to extremes here.
 Intelligent, gripping, and gruesome (the reason it goes to different camera styles at the end shootout was so it would not be banned from general cinemas under censorship laws).

-I find the voiceover reading the letter from her parents at the end is one of the most heartwarming things I have hon film.
+I find the voiceover reading the letter from her parents at the end is one of the most heartwarming narratives ever committed to film.
 His sacrifice saved the girl 100%.
 She went home and her family had her back and the outpouring of love they have for Travis is something we all long for.